dane3018/Gopher_Client/README.md

 ## Clarifications
 ### Timeout
 A timeout value of 5 seconds is set for all socket operations.
 This also means that if the server is continuously sending data for longer than 5 seconds, the client will stop receiving data and disregard the previously sent data.
-While 5 seconds is somewhat arbitrary, this was decided so that the crawling did not take too long and most servers should respons within 5 seconds.
+While 5 seconds is somewhat arbitrary, this was decided so that the crawling did not take too long.
+Most servers should respons within 5 seconds.
 This value can be changed easily in the global variable timeout_value in util_functions

 ### Error and invalid references
 If any error occurs during the reading of a response from a server such as a timeout, this reference will be added to the list of error references.